Getting A Job At Amazonn

 The HirePro tests are for people applying for specialised roles.
 These can include File Systems, Oracle and C Programming, to name a few.

 Amazon Assessment Centre

-If you make it through the online tests, you'll be asked to take part in an assessment centre.
+If you make it through the online assessments, you'll be asked to take part in an assessment centre.

 The assessment centre has three separate stages:

 - Group exercise — you'll be observed as to how well you work as part of a team over a series of tasks relevant to the role and team you're applying for.

 - Written exercise — Amazon will ask you to read through a never before seen brief, before asking you to prepare a written response.
 As well as ensuring the content itself is strong, spelling and grammar are important.

 - Role play — you'll start by working in pairs to analyse information before preparing a joint response.
 The second part of this task involves a role play where you'll be acting on behalf of Amazon to solve a challenge.

 Making it to the interview round is a real achievement.